Summit College Preparatory School – Florida U.S. Online High School

 Spanish Language Sequence - Grades 9-12

-Upon completion of this sequence, students are prepared to reach the CEFR C1 level — a recognized threshold for academic and professional fluency in Spanish.
-This level satisfies the language admission requirement for most universities in Spain and Latin America and prepares students for the DELE C1 (Diploma de Español como Lengua Extranjera) certification.
-It also ensures readiness for AP Spanish Language & Culture success, placing students in a competitive position for advanced standing in college language programs.
+Upon completion, students are prepared to reach the CEFR C1 level a recognized threshold for academic and professional fluency in Spanish.
+This level supports admissions pathways in Spain and Latin America and prepares students for internationally recognized certifications such as DELE C1 and SIELE Global.
+Graduates of the Spanish Language Sequence demonstrate readiness for advanced standing in university language programs and success in Spanish‑medium seminars.

 Grade Course Focus Areas Target Proficiency

-Instruction is conducted primarily in Spanish and follows a communicative, content-rich approach.
-Students engage with authentic resources including articles, essays, news, podcasts, film, and literature.
-Emphasis is placed on meaningful language use, cultural comparison, and critical thinking.
-All courses integrate project-based learning, peer interaction, formal writing, and exam-style practice aligned with AP and CEFR expectations.
+In this Spanish Language Sequence, instruction occurs primarily in Spanish and follows a communicative, content‑rich approach.
+Students engage with authentic resources articles, essays, news, podcasts, film, and literature and practice meaningful language use, cultural comparison, and critical thinking.
+All courses integrate project‑based learning, seminars, formal writing, and iterative feedback.
+Preparation targets CEFR‑aligned certifications (DELE, SIELE) and the discourse skills needed for university‑level study.

 Speaking & Listening Tasks30%